nessa272/LeetCode-Competition/README.md

 # LeetParty
-LeetParty is a website that tracks users’ LeetCode activity and displays progress through visual dashboards.
+LeetParty is a full-stack website that tracks users’ LeetCode activity and displays progress through visual dashboards.
 The app manages a database of users, their groups, and submissions, allowing friends to collaborate and compete in a slightly gamified environment.
 By encouraging regular problem-solving, LeetParty helps users stay motivated and improve their performance, making it especially useful for tech recruiting preparation.

 ## Tech Stack
 - **Flask** – Python web framework for routing, templates, and backend logic